Welcome to Mouth Money’s Word of the Week, a weekly dive into essential personal financial…Read More →

-Millions of households could pay around £693 a year more for electricity and gas, following a price rise on 1 April.
+Millions of households could pay higher energy prices of around £693 a year more for electricity and gas, following a price rise on 1 April.

 This is the biggest recent rise in the cost of energy bills, with prices going up 54%.
 From 1 April 2022, the price cap on a typical household energy bill rises by £693 to £1,971 a year